content-left-bg.png

 Campaign advertising

 Is developed to raise awareness, educate and generate positive attitudinal and behavioural changes in relation to services, products, projects, laws or policies.
-It is generally long-term in duration but can include short, intense bursts of media activity on a particular matter.
+It is generally long-term but can include short, intense bursts of media activity on a particular matter.

 Campaign advertising can appear in any medium or a combination of media.
+Previous campaigns include Kindy Counts, Flying Start and various teacher recruitment campaigns.

 Non-campaign advertising includes: